 Despite its prevalence in Ayurveda, there is potentially troubling research suggesting neem oil might make animals infertile.
 Though many of the studies involved some pretty heavy uses of it – ingesting the oil or even injecting it directly into the vas deferens of rats, which are the tubes that sperm travel along.

-Contraceptive side effects in research
+Contraceptive concerns in research

 This is not a new topic.
 There is research on PubMed as early as the 80’s and 90’s about the possibility of neem oil being a spermicide and vaginal contraceptive (1).